 - Neuromuscular problems

 - Metabolic diseases such as kidney disease and diabetes

 Our certified veterinary acupuncturist, Dr. Anderson, develops a personalized acupuncture treatment plan based on your pet’s condition and their response to treatment.
 Your pet's first acupuncture appointment will be approximately one hour long and involves a traditional physical exam as well as Chinese medicine exam which includes a more thorough look at your pet's medical history.
 The second session will be your pet's first needling session, and takes between 30-60 minutes.
 Follow-up visits are typically 30 minutes.
 We recommend 6 sessions total to determine your pet's response to treatment so we can develop a more personalized plan from there.

-We use both of these alternative modalities to treat a variety of conditions including allergies, arthritis, hip and back pain, digestive issues, respiratory infections, and more.
+Our herbal remedies and other holistic modalities can be used to treat a variety of conditions, including allergies, arthritis, hip and back pain, digestive issues, and respiratory infections.

 We will develop a unique treatment plan for your pet that may include natural substances in one or more forms such as:

 - Dissolved in water

 Food therapy is the art and science of using selected food ingredients to feed each individual based on age, species, breed, personality, and current disease process.
 We often use food therapy along with herbal therapy and acupuncture to help treat specific health conditions or for the prevention of disease.